starring Barry Van Dyke, Geraint Wyn Davies, Michele Scarabelli, and Anthony Sherwood

 As usual, the incidental music in this episode is used to good effect – particularly through the early flying scenes.

 There are also some seriously badly edited sequences.
-Like Airwolfswooping through the skies – flown by Jason who is using both hands to put his helmet on!
+Like Airwolf swooping through the skies – flown by Jason who is using both hands to put his helmet on!
 And Airwolf gets struck by the laser a few hundred feet off the ground and, while it plummets downwards out of control, Jason takes an enormous amount of time fixing the helicopter – Airwolf would have smashed into the ground if it had been 80,000 feet up!
-Building on the drama is good, guys, but this just comes across as ludicrous.
+Building on the drama is good, guys, but this is difficult to take.
 Surprisingly enough and looking at the episode as a whole, A Town For Hire would have been a much more entertaining episode if it didn’t include Airwolf at all and just featured Barry Van Dyke and Michele Scarabelli.

 Michele does a wonderful job of looking cute and helpless in the hospital bed but there’s more to Jo Santini than that – as we’ve already seen and will see again in the future.